Teso language: Vowels

 Voiceless vowel sounds are present, strictly occurring in word-final position before a pause, at the end of sentences or when standing alone.

 Orthography

-(i) The spelling used in most of the first published Ateso books is in accordance with the official orthography agreed upon by the Ateso Orthography Committee in 1947.
+The spelling used in most of the first published Ateso books is in accordance with the official orthography agreed upon by the Ateso Orthography Committee in 1947.
 It was then accepted as a general principle that all words should be written in full even though normally contracted in speech.
 It should be particularly noted that a short -a or -e at the end of a word is dropped in speech when the word is followed by a word beginning with a vowel.